notwaldorf/notwaldorf.github.com/_posts/2017-06-05-web-components-with-otters.markdown

 <img class="otter" alt="bower summary" src="/images/2017-06-05/11.png">

-And if you run that code (in a simple HTTP server), it should look like this:
+And if you run that code (in a simple HTTP server), it should look sort of like this:

-// show demo or maybe iframe glitch?
+<iframe class="otter" src="https://use-custom-element.glitch.me/" frameBorder="0"></iframe>

 ## 2. I want to write a web component to use in my app